 While the dish is delicious on its own, here are some optional toppings you can add:

-• Shredded cheddar: Adds a creamy, melty finish that enhances the richness of the dish.
+- Shredded cheddar: Adds a creamy, melty richness.

-• Fresh herbs like parsley, cilantro, or basil: These are perfect for adding a pop of freshness at the end.
+- Fresh herbs like parsley, cilantro, or basil: I like adding these for a fresh finish.

 How to Make Healthy Unstuffed Peppers

-Making unstuffed peppers is all about simplicity, versatility, and enhancing flavor without compromising on nutrition.
-Follow these easy steps to create a delicious and satisfying meal.
-Here’s how to get started:
+Making unstuffed peppers is simple, versatile, and full of flavor without sacrificing nutrition.
+Follow these easy steps to create a delicious, satisfying meal.

 Sauté the Veggies

-• Start by heating a skillet over medium heat and adding some olive oil.
+- Start by heating a skillet over medium heat with a little olive oil.

-• Toss in onions, along with red bell pepper and green bell pepper, and sauté for 3-4 minutes until softened.
+- Toss in onions, red bell pepper, and green bell pepper and sauté 3–4 minutes until soft.

 Cook the Protein

-• Add your choice of ground meat, like ground beef, chicken, turkey, lamb, or even bison.
-You can also choose a different protein if you prefer.
+- Add your choice of ground meat like beef, chicken, turkey, lamb, or bison—I usually use beef, but any protein works.

-• Use a wooden spoon or masher to break up the meat, cooking it until it’s no longer pink and fully cooked through—this usually takes about 5-7 minutes.
+- Use a wooden spoon or masher to break up the meat, cooking until no longer pink, about 5–7 minutes.

-• Once the meat is cooked, stir in tomato paste to coat everything, adding richness to the flavor.
+- Once the meat is cooked, stir in tomato paste to coat everything and add richness.

 Add the Remaining Ingredients

-• Bring everything to a 1 boil, then reduce the heat and let the mixture simmer for 15-18 minutes until the rice is tender and the flavors meld together.
+- Bring everything to a boil, then lower the heat and simmer 15–18 minutes until the rice is tender—I love how the flavors blend here.

-• If needed, you can add extra broth or water to keep the dish moist.
+- Add extra broth or water if needed to keep it moist.

 Finishing Touches